 Requests for proposals are sent out to ORAHEAD members approximately three to five months before the spring and fall conferences.
 Continuing education units are available at each conference for any Certified Rehabilitation Specialists through CRCC.
 Certificates of attendance are available to all attendees upon request.

-To access to previous conference schedules and presentation materials, please refer to the
+To access previous conference information and presentation materials, please refer to the